Humor | Canines

-As Black History Month comes to an end, I decided to look into whether there was any truth to the urban myth that black pets are harder to find homes for and get euthanized more often than others.
+As Black History Month comes to an end, I decided to look into whether there was any truth to the urban myth that black pets are harder to find homes for and get euthanized more often.
 I was surprised and saddened to learn this is actually true.
-Research from a variety of sources shows that black pets do typically sit in shelters longer and are often harder to find homes for than pets in other colors.
+Research from a variety of sources shows that black pets do typically sit in shelters longer and are often harder to find homes for.

 While they’re many wonderful things about having a black beauty, here are my top five reasons NOT to be “Puppy Prejudice!”